inesiscosta/Go/README.md

 # Go
 The game Go as a Python text-based game.

-This was the 2nd Project for my Fundamentals of Programming class, mainly meant to test the use of Abstract Data Types.
-The `.pdf` file contains the instructions provided by the teacher.
-The included Python Tests (public and private) were also provided by the teacher.
+Fundamentals of Programming class project, mainly meant to test the use of Abstract Data Types.
+The `.pdf` file contains the instructions provided by the teacher, who also supplied the included pytests (both public and private).

 ## How to Play